Maximilianos/maxpanas.com/notes.md

   to selectively clean up cached items when modifications are made to articles
 - setup
   - DONE! - cache must **only** be populated if the response has _no_ errors
-  - cache can keep data until the data is invalidated
+  - DONE! - cache can keep data until the data is invalidated
-  - long term cache vs short term cache (?)
+  - DONE! - long term cache vs short term cache (?)
-  - cache parsed content api responses.
+  - DONE! - cache parsed content api responses.
 Key: `api.content.parsed.${type}.${id}`
     - should invalidate when server restarts
-  - cache raw github api responses for content.
+  - N/A - cache raw github api responses for content.
 Key: `api.content.raw.${type}.${id}`
-    - should invalidate when content changes on github (implemented with git hook ?)
+    - DONE! - should invalidate when content changes on github (implemented with git hook ?)
-  - cache frontend page renderings `frontend.${route}`
+  - DONE! - cache frontend page renderings `frontend.${route}`
     - DONE! - should invalidate all pages when the year changes to update myYearsExperience and the copyright across the site
-    - should invalidate archive pages and specific article pages when a specific bit of content gets updated
+    - DONE! - should invalidate archive pages and specific article pages when a specific bit of content gets updated

 - Invalidation
-  - Static cache should invalidate when the year changes to update myYearsExperience and the copyright across the site
+  - DONE! - Static cache should invalidate when the year changes to update myYearsExperience and the copyright across the site
-  - Static cache should invalidate when an article is added so that the archive pages and the article page are created/updated
+  - DONE! - Static cache should invalidate when an article is added so that the archive pages and the article page are created/updated

 ## Refactor Opportunity